DerellLicht/derbar/readme.md

 #### building the application
 This application is built using the MinGW toolchain; I recommend the [TDM](http://tdm-gcc.tdragon.net/) distribution, to avoid certain issues with library accessibility.
 The makefile also requires certain Cygwin tools (rm, make, etc).
-Building the Windows installer will require [Inno Setup](http://jrsoftware.org/isinfo.php); I use version 5.37, but later versions should work fine.

-To build command-line version, run
-   `make anagram`

-To build the Windows version, run
-   `make`

 _Revision history_